Killiecrankie

 Bungee Jump from the River Garry Bridge, at the only permanent bungee location in the UK.

+The bungee jump (40 metres or 132 feet) is located just outside Killiecrankie and 4 miles from the tourist town of Pitlochry.
 From the bungee platform located under the bridge there are spectacular views to be enjoyed before you leap out into the fresh air falling toward the water below at up to 50 miles an hour.

-You can also enjoy jumping in the dark if you are brave ebough to take the blackout bungee option.
-There's also a new tree-top, zip-wire experience to discover.
+You can also enjoy jumping in the dark if you are brave enough - ask for the blackout bungee option.

 Queens View Visitor Centre